Search

 gold line

-A variable annuity offers several key features: income in retirement, potential tax-deferred investment growth based on market performance, and—depending on the contract—potential to pass money on to your heirs.
+A variable annuity offers several key features: the potential for tax-deferred investment growth based on market performance, the option to elect a guaranteed income stream in retirement, and, depending on the contract, the potential to pass money to your beneficiaries.

-• Income in retirement.
-Like other annuities, a variable annuity can provide ongoing income payments during retirement.
+• It provides income in retirement.
+Like other annuities, a variable annuity can provide ongoing income during retirement through withdrawals or the option of guaranteed income payments.

-• Tax-deferred growth.
-As with a 401(k) or a traditional IRA, a variable annuity’s earnings are tax-deferred.
-That means they aren’t taxed while you’re contributing to the annuity, which may result in higher growth.
-Later, when you take income payments out, that money is subject to income tax.
+• Any growth is tax-deferred.
+A variable annuity's earnings are tax-deferred.
+That means they aren't taxed until withdrawn, which may result in higher growth over time due to compounding earnings.
+Later, when you take withdrawals or guaranteed payments, that money is subject to income tax.

 How can you use a variable annuity?